bcd/freewpc/machine/tz/tz.md

 # No lock needed to relight Gumball
 Easy Light Gumball: yes_no, YES

 # Hit Slot/Piano to relight if < 8 door_panels
 Easy Light Door panels: yes_no, YES

+# Used by the autofire, turn on if autofire opto fails
+Fire when detected empty: yes_no, NO

 ##########################################################################
 # Items for the Feature Audits menu.